ASpicer79/Assessment-One/README.md

 I completed year 12 in 1997.
 I have completed a certificate 3 in Dental Assisting, Certificate 3 in Sterilisation and back many years ago a Certificate 2 in Information Technology.
-I am fluent in the English language maybe some Australian slang thrown in.
+I am fluent in the English language maybe some Australian slang thrown in .
 I crochet in my spare time and enjoy playing the Xbox.</p>

               <h1>Interests in IT</h1>